 Veneers can occasionally come loose over time, leaving you with temporary cosmetic problems with your teeth and the expense of replacing broken veneers.

 Implants Vs. Veneers

 If you want cosmetic dentistry that improves the appearance of your smile, veneers are the right option.
 The porcelain appearance will give you a long lasting, bright white finish.

 Implants will give you a more permanent solution if you suffer from severely decaying back teeth.
 Implants are also the only option for front teeth if you have lost the tooth or suffered decay at the root.

 Implants typically cost more than veneers, with an individual tooth costing upwards of $3,000.
 Veneers, on the other hand, can cost upwards of $1,000.

 Is It Time to Fix Your Smile?

-If self-conscious about your teeth, you don’t need to hide your smile forever.
+If you are self-conscious about your teeth, you don’t need to hide your smile forever.
 You can solve even the most severe tooth decay with a good dentist and make that crucial decision of implants vs. veneers.
-Reach out to dental implants in chattanooga – they don’t only offer dental implants but veneers as well and other dental services.
+Reach out to dental implants in chattanooga – they soffer dental implants, veneers, and other dental services.